djndl1/CSNotes/os/concepts/overview.md

 ### Win32 API

-A Windows program is normall event driven.
+A Windows program is normally event driven.

-On Windows, the library calls and the actuall syscalls are highly decoupled.
+On Windows, the library calls and the actual syscalls are highly decoupled.
 Win32 API are used to get OS services.
-By decoupling the API interface from the actuall syscalls, Microsoft retains the ability to change the actual syscalls in time.
+By decoupling the API interface from the actual syscalls, Microsoft retains the ability to change the actual syscalls in time.
 Win32 provides compatibility among versions of Windows.

 The Win32 API has a huge number of calls for managing windows, geometric figures, text, fonts, scrollbars, dialog boxes, menus, and other features of the GUI.